Advertiser disclosure

 Withdraw at any time

-After you’ve invested in Worthy Bonds, you can withdraw your investment at any time with no penalties even though you’ve purchased 36-month term bonds.
+After you’ve invested in Worthy Bonds, you should be able to withdraw your investment at any time with no penalties even though you may have purchased bonds on certain terms of time.

 Fees